 Victorian houses were commonly filled with stained wood because the natural tones of the wood complimented the darker interiors that many people preferred.
 Many other historic homes originally had painted trim.
 Good quality hardwood often looks best when stained because it allows the swirls and other patterns of the wood to show through.

 Painting does not diminish the beauty of carved trim.
 In some instances, a coat of white paint can help to bring out the detail of trim once hidden in the shadows.
 The decision to paint or not remains a personal one.
 Someone that dislikes natural trim should feel free to use whatever paint color they desire.

 Cover Exposed Brick

 Paint can brighten brick walls and may make it easier to clean exposed brick inside the home.
 A coat of paint will enable homeowners to hide permanent stains, like the soot around a fireplace.
 Paint can also help to protect older brick walls by sealing the bricks and the grout from the elements.

 Bricks can be damaged by painting.
 Bricks have porous surfaces that can allow water to enter.
 It is possible that painting may seal water into the bricks where it could soften the material.
 Trapped water can also cause the paint to peel and bubble.
 Paint products that allow air to flow through can help to prevent trapped moisture.

 Paint may add to the maintenance needs of the exterior because of the upkeep required for any painted surface, but it can also help to modernize the appearance of the home.
 The potential for damage to the brick and the house and the difficulty of removing paint from bricks without harm makes this a project for a professional.

 Homeowners can cover nearly any material they want with paint, but it will only look its best if done correctly.
-At Fagan Painting LLC, we can help with your paint questions and select the products best for every job.
+At Fagan Painting LLC, we can help with your paint questions and select the products for your Pittsburgh painting projects.
 Contact us to discuss your ideas and to receive an estimate.